Nefsen402/destam-dom/doc.md

 The lifetime of observers are undefined when used with destam-dom.
 Do not depend on an observer listener being added/removed for anything more than unregistering the listener when creating custom observers.

 ## Lists
-Custom elements are also the basis of how destam-dom manages rendering a list of items with an arbitrary format.
-Suppose we have this data that we want to render:
+Destam can interpret arrays of items like a list of names.

 ```js
 const names = [